LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 8. History Evolution

 An agent's contract history grows over time as new contracts are completed.
-This equation simply states that the history at step n+1 equals the history at step n plus the newly completed contract—a union operation that appends to the immutable record.
+This equation simply states that the history at step n+1 equals the history at step n plus the newly completed contractâ€”a union operation that appends to the immutable record.
 On a blockchain, this history is tamper-proof and publicly verifiable (though the agent's identity behind the avatar may remain anonymous).
 The history is partitioned by skill type, so an agent maintains separate, independent histories for each domain they operate in.
 This separation is what enables the decoupling of reputation from singular identity.

 **Mathematical notation:**
 $$h_t^{(n+1)}(a) = h_t^{(n)}(a) \cup \{c_n\}$$